Krishi1231/Krishi1231/README.md

 - 👋 Hi, I’m @Krishi1231
-- 👀 I’m interested in Photography And Riding
+- 👀 I’m interested in Photography
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ and Python and ROS
-- 💞️ I’m looking to collaborate on Modded Apps
 - 📫 How to reach me Mail me on krishichheda4u@gmail.com